Whether you're an employee or self-employed, you may have work-related expenses you can deduct on your income tax return.

 It's easier to write a check to independent contractors, rather than dealing with the paperwork that comes with hiring employees.
 However, it's important to classify employees or contractors correctly, to avoid reclassification by the IRS.
 If the IRS reclassifies a worker at some later date, you will be liable for back payroll taxes, plus penalties and interest.

-If you travel for your business or as an employee, you can generally take a deduction for your travel expenses.
+If you travel for your business, you can generally take a deduction for your travel expenses.
 Your trip must be for longer than a day - even a long day.
 Your duties must require you to be away from home long enough for you to need rest, generally meaning overnight.

 Besides airplane or bus tickets, you can deduct the cost of the taxi or commuter bus you took to the airport or from the airport to your hotel.
 You can also deduct any costs for getting your business materials, e.g., exhibit booth or conference materials, to your destination, and your actual car or truck expenses or the standard mileage rate, in most cases.